Škoda Kamiq: Overview

-The vehicle debuted at the February 2019 Geneva Auto Show, before its market release in late June 2019.
+The vehicle debuted at the February 2019 Geneva Auto Show, before its market release in June 2019.
 While it takes styling cues from both the Karoq and Kodiaq to ensure a continuity between Skoda's SUVs, the Kamiq has several distinctive features, including a more upright grille and an optional narrow LED running lights.
 As with the new Scala, the boot displays the Skoda name in letters instead of the circular Skoda logo.

 The car is built on the Volkswagen Group MQB A0 platform used by the SEAT Arona and Volkswagen T-Cross, while offering more interior space than both. Škoda claims that the Kamiq has more rear legroom than in the Octavia and Karoq.
 The Kamiq is only offered with front-wheel drive since it is aimed primarily to families in urban areas and the MQB A0 platform that it uses does not support all-wheel drive drivetrain.

-The global version of the Kamiq is unrelated to the Chinese market Kamiq, as the latter is larger and built on an older platform, but Škoda used the Kamiq name for both models they are the smallest SUVs it offers in each market.
+The global version of the Kamiq is unrelated to the Chinese market Kamiq, as the latter is larger and built on an older platform, but Škoda used the Kamiq name for both models as they are the smallest SUVs it offers in each market.

+Facelift

+A facelift was unveiled in August 2023 alongside the Scala.
+The changes include redesigned front and rear fascias with new L-shaped rear reflectors and the availability of matrix LED headlights, new exterior colours and new alloy wheel designs.
+Inside, there is a redesigned control panel used to operate the HVAC system, more recycled materials used for the interior improvised standard interior equipment across the line-up, and extra Simply Clever features borrowed from other Škoda models. Škoda has also updated the trim structure and diesel engines are no longer available for the facelift model.

+Safety

 Powertrain

 Five engine options are available for the Kamiq.
 The entry-level engine is a 1.0-litre TSI delivering 95 PS and produces maximum torque of 175 Nm.
 Another 1.0-litre TSI engine has a power output of 115 PS, and generates torque of 200 Nm.
 The range-topping engine is the 4-cylinder 1.5-litre TSI with a power output of 150 PS and 250 Nm of torque with an Active Cylinder Technology (ACT) which automatically shuts down two cylinders to save fuel.

 The 4-cylinder 1.6-litre TDI diesel engine delivering 115 PS offers torque of 250 Nm.
 It is fitted with an SCR catalytic converter with AdBlue injection and a diesel particulate filter as standard.
 The CNG engine is a 1.0 G-Tec which has a power output of 90 PS and maximum torque of 145 Nm.